Spelling pronunciation: In other languages

-When Slavic languages like Polish or Czech borrow words from English with their spelling preserved, the pronunciation tends to follow the rules of Polish.
+When Slavic languages like Polish or Czech borrow words from English with their spelling preserved, the pronunciation tends to follow the rules of the receiving language.
 Words such as marketing are pronounced as spelled, instead of the more phonetically faithful [ˈmarkɨtɨng].

 In standard Finnish, the sound /d/ developed as a spelling pronunciation for the letter d, though it originally represented a /ð/ sound.
-Similarly /ts/ in words like metsä (forest) is a pronunciation spelling of tz used in pre-1770s orthography, which originally represented a long /θ/ sound.
+Similarly, /ts/ in words like metsä (forest) is a pronunciation spelling of tz used in pre-1770s orthography, which originally represented a long /θ/ sound.
 The dental fricatives had become rare by the 1700s, when the standard pronunciations started to develop into their current forms, which became official in the 1800s.
 The /d/ sound, however, is not present in most dialects and is generally replaced by a /r/, /l/ or simply dropped (e.g. lähde "water spring" may be pronounced as lähre, lähle or lähe).
 Standard ts is often replaced with tt or ht (mettä, mehtä).

 In Vietnamese, initial v is often pronounced like a y ([j]) in the central and southern varieties.
 However, in formal speech, speakers often revert to the spelling pronunciation, which is increasingly being used in casual speech as well.

 Chinese has a similar phenomenon called youbian dubian where unfamiliar characters may be read with the pronunciation of similar characters that feature the same phonetic component.
 For instance, the character 町 is rarely used in Chinese but is often used in Japanese place names (where it is pronounced chō).
 When read in Mandarin Chinese, it came to be pronounced dīng (such as in Ximending, a district in Taipei that was named during Japanese occupation) in analogy with the character 丁 (also pronounced dīng), even though its expected etymological reflex is tǐng.

+In Welsh the word cadair is traditionally pronounced with either a /a/ or /ɛ/, depending on dialect, in the final syllable – i.e. ai.
+The pronunciation /-air/ is a spelling pronunciation, the spelling was settled on so as not to give preference to any particular dialect.
+A similar situation occurred with the word eisiau which is usually pronounced /ɪʃɛ/ or /ɪʃa/ but many younger and second-language learners pronounce it as spelt: /ɛiʃaɨ/.